yggdrasilradio/rpilights/README.md

 	o  o  o  o  o  o  o  o  o  o
 	|  |  |  |  |  |  |  |  |  |
 	0  o--o  o--o  o--o  o--o  o

+The format of the map.txt file is very fussy; it can't have comments in it, blank lines at the beginning, the spacing has to be exactly like the examples, etc.

 ### rpilights command